denten-books/plain-text/3-projection.md

 senses.
 The development of telegraphs and televisions *intrinsically* depends on the limits of human perception.
 The illusion disappears when the projection flickers much slower than 60 frames per second, for example.
 We are left then somewhere between social constructivism and technological determinism.
-In what follows
+A historical account of digital media must therefore acknowledge both the contingent and the essential characteristics of perception.
+In what follows I offer several case studies that will help us tease out the various ideas tangled in the concept of digital media.
+Ultimately, we will see that what appears at first to be a property of media is in fact a claim on the mode of perception.

 ## Spiritual Telegraph

-I submit another historical case study.
-Electrical engineers involved in the development of the telegraph at the turn of the twentieth century fell into two warring camps, in a conflict located precisely at the fault lines between discrete and continuous representation.
+Let us first note that the contemporary attempt to "fix" human experience somewhere on the spectrum between discrete and continuous representation in relation to digital computers echoes a similar conversation about the electrical telegraph at the turn of the previous century.
+The parallels suggest that what we may now perceive as an essential quality of some extant corporeal technique---writing by hand, for example---in fact constitutes an arbitrary relationship between technology and some naturalized idea of the human.
+Consider the spiritual conversations surrounding the development of the telegraph in the beginning of the twentieth century.
+At the time before the standardization of the telegraph alphabets, multiple ways of translating language into electrical signal competed for their share of the rapidly growing telecommunications market.
+In particular, a well-publicised feud emerged between proponents of direct current- (DC) and alternating current- (AC) based systems.
+A few technical details are necessary to understand how an argument about engineering designs gained a metaphysical significance.

-Systems based on the neutral direct current design[^ln1-ndc] assumed current flow for some elements of the encoding (like dashes) and absence of current flow for others (like dots) [@welk_neutral_2000].
-For this reason, it could be said that although the Morse code family of alphabets amounts to a ternary encoding system (using dots, dashes, and silences), under the conditions of direct current it functions as a second-order binary encoding.
-Systems based on the alternating current design converted Morse code (and other encoding systems) into pulses of alternating positive and negative current, where positive current could stand for "dashes" and negative for "dots."
-Where the direct current designs preferred the use of non-sinusoidal, "square" periodic waveforms to represent binary states, literature on alternating current design often argued for the use of a sinusoidal signal, which could be more easily modulated into a multitude of states beyond binary [@crehore_practical_1900; @hausmann_telegraph_1915, 374].
+Telegraph systems based on the neutral direct current design assumed current flow for some elements of the encoding (like dashes) and absence of current flow for others (like dots) [@welk_neutral_2000].[^ln1-ndc] Systems based on the alternating current design converted Morse code (and other encoding systems) into pulses of alternating positive and negative current, where positive current could stand for "dashes" and negative for "dots."
+Direct current designs preferred the use of the "saw tooth," "square" periodic waveforms to represent binary states.
+They signal was either "on" or "off" with nothing in between.
+By contrast, literature on alternating current designs often argued for the use of the more round, sinusoidal signal.
+The sinusoidal wave could be modulated into a multitude of states beyond binary [@crehore_practical_1900; @hausmann_telegraph_1915, 374].
+Instead of being just "on" or "off" it offered measurable points of current intensity along the curve of the sine wave.
 Consequently, alternating current designs tended towards the transmission of continuous quantities like images and cursive handwriting.
-The very visual form of the sinusoidal curve suggested a connection to natural, organic shapes, like handwriting, in a visual analogy between text and signal.
+The very visual form of the sinusoidal curve suggested a connection to natural, organic shapes, like handwriting.
+The alternating current suggested a visual analogy between the thing being transmitted (picture or text) and electrical signal.

 The Pollak-Virag telegraph that Bernhard Siegert mentions in his seminal essay on German media theory was one such device.[^ln1-virag] The original Pollak-Virag machine, patented in 1900 (and filed in 1899), proposed to send regular (ternary) Morse encoding by means of alternating current of two different polarities and two different strengths, for a total of four types of signals (see Figure 1).[^ln1-siegert] Other than the irregular signal shape and the use of alternating current, the Pollak-Virag encoding differed little from single-Morse systems.
 By 1901, however, the authors were issued an American patent for the "Writing Telegraph," which builds on their previous design in an interesting way.
 Rather than using a wave in four steps, the authors propose an "automatic transmitter capable of sending current impulses over the line which correspond to the direction and the size of a single letter element" [@pollak_writing-telegraph_1901, 3].
 In other words, they wanted to bend the sinusoidal wave to correspond roughly to the shape of the letter (see Figure 2).

 ![Record obtained at the receiving station, illustration from "Means for Rapidly Transmitting Telegrams," 1900